JLZ22/Rugby-Infinite-Passing/Insights.md

 # Insights and Observations

+For these insights, the restrictions do not apply to the end lines because oscillations cannot happen between an intermediate line and an end line.
+See [What are Oscillations?](./README.md/#what-are-oscillations) for the formal definition of an oscillation.

+## Lemma 1

-1. When a player $p$ enters a line with an even number of players excluding $p$, $p$ will not return to the line they entered from on their next pass (i.e. they will not oscillate).
+When a player $p$ enters a line with an even number of players excluding $p$, $p$ will not return to the line they entered from on their next pass (i.e. they will not oscillate).
 The opposite is true if the line has an odd number of players.
 This only applies to the non-end lines.
-See [What are oscillations?](README.md#what-are-oscillations) for more information.
 <details>
 <summary>Proof</summary><br/>
 For this proof, we will use induction.